MicrosoftDocs/OData-docs/Odata-docs/webapi/convention-model-builder.md

 Rule: [NotMapped] deselects the property to be serialized or deserialized, so to some extent, it can be seen as the converse of DataContract & DataMember.

-For example, the above if `Trip` class is changed to the below, it generates exactly the same Trip Entity in EDM document, that is, no ‘SharedId’ property.
+For example, the above if `Trip` class is changed to the below, it generates exactly the same Trip Entity in EDM document, that is, no ‘ShareId’ property.

 ```C#
 [DataContract]